edijane/mixed_models_using_fractional_polynomials/README.md

-Program codes from the article "Increasing the flexibility of mixed models by using fractional polynomials"
+Program codes for the article "Increasing the flexibility of mixed models by using fractional polynomials"